This is the beginning of a theory, about life, about dancing, about asking the big questions.

 For me it’s increasingly about creativity rather than consumption.
 Of course, as V points out, some things are in-between.
-The desire to support at artist buy spending money with them.
+(The desire to support an artist by spending money with them.
 Intentional, expressive choices about what to buy.
-And creative production can also be only about money.
+And creative production can also be only about money.)

 It was V who pointed out a third to my dualism, the yearning for celebrity.
 Neither money nor creativity are enough if no one thinks you’re sexy.

 Marta Savigliano says it takes three to tango because there is a gaze, even if imagined.

 SO let’s get back to dancing…

 I have written before about Revels who come to the milonga to be danced, as consumers.
 And I try to show how they can get even more if they learn how to contribute to creativity by setting their Marks free.

 Now I have seen the Mark’s version of consumption.
 He goes to the milonga not to create art or express himself but to consume sexy women, and his dance is only the most expedient means to maximise his possibilities.
 Simple moves and a fixed embrace will enable even the most incompetent pair of legs and their miniskirt to be his.

 I spent last night, my last night in Berlin, at the most beautiful and free milonga, TangoLoft.
 I was thrilled to have the chance to interview the owner and founder, and will post that interview once he has checked the text.
 I am in awe of and so inspired by what he has created, and even more now that I know his motivations for doing so.

 But there is some tiny thing about that milonga which irks me, not his fault, and has to do with this post.